pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/sq1-7.png" style="height: 200px; width:auto;">

 Below, we'll create a crosstab of amount per customer (as rows) by year (as columns).
-With SQL Server, we would use the <code>PIVOT</code> keyword, but with MySQL, we'll have to use <code>CASE</code> statement logic.
+With SQL Server, we could use the <code>PIVOT</code> keyword, but with MySQL, we'll have to setlle for <code>CASE</code> statement logic.

 ```python
 import mysql.connector